NASA Launches 2026 Gateways to Blue Skies Competition - NASA

 The competition is divided into phases.
 In Phase 1, teams will submit concepts in a five-to seven-page proposal and accompanying two-minute video, which will be judged in a competitive review process by NASA and industry experts.

-Up to eight finalist teams will be selected to receive a $9,000 prize and advance to Phase 2 of the competition, which includes a final design review at a forum to be held in May 2026 at NASA’s Langley Research Center in Hampton, Virginia.
+Up to eight finalist teams will be selected to receive a $9,000 prize and advance to Phase 2 of the competition, which includes a review of each team’s final paper, infographic, and presentation at a forum to be held in May 2026 at NASA’s Langley Research Center in Hampton, Virginia.
 Forum winners who fulfill eligibility criteria will be offered the opportunity to intern with NASA Aeronautics in the academic year following the forum.

 Teams interested in participating in the competition should review competition guidelines and eligibility requirements posted on the competition website.
 Teams are encouraged to submit a non-binding notice of intent by Tuesday, Nov.
 4, 2025, via the website.
 Submitting a notice of intent ensures teams stay apprised of competition news.
 The proposal and video are due Feb.
 16, 2026.